Alsalamu Alykum and Welcome to Sunnah Counseling

 The Sunnah Counseling website is an educational resource and not meant to replace actual counseling sessions.
 If you would like to come in for traditional counseling from a Muslim and bilingual (Arabic) counselor, please see the information below or reach out to us for resources.

 I am a daughter, sister, wife, and mother.
 With the blessings of Allah and the never ending help of my mother, Alhamduillah, I was able to complete my education.
 I have a dual bachelor’s degree in English and Psychology.
 Further, I have a master’s in Mental Health Counseling.
-InshaAllah, I will be going for my Ph.D in Clinical Psychology in the near future.
+I am a licensed counselor in the state of Missouri.
+InshaAllah, I will be pursuing my Ph.D in Counseling Education in Fall 2022.

 During my graduate studies, I interned for one year in a local elementary school as a mental health counselor.
 After graduation, I worked in a community college where I facilitated ESL support groups, as well as class workshops for college students.
 I also provided individual psychotherapy and crisis intervention.

 In the past couple of years, I have been facilitating support groups for Muslim teens to help them navigate life.

 I am an Arabic speaking Muslim counselor in the Saint Louis, MO area.

 (Most people I work with have higher insurance deductibles and copays than my sliding scale.)

 Email: sunnahcounseling at gmail dot com (written this way to avoid spam emails)